-Christopher Fox, Director, Keough-Naughton Institute for Irish Studies and Professor of English
+Christopher Fox, Professor of English

-Professor Fox’s research interests are in Eighteenth-Century Studies, Literature and Science and Irish Studies.
+Professor Fox’s research interests are in Eighteenth-Century Studies, Literature and Science, and Irish Studies.
 He has lectured widely in the United States and Europe.
 Professor Fox’s interests in Irish Studies grew out of his study of Jonathan Swift and eighteenth-century Ireland.
 In 1991, he organized an international conference on Jonathan Swift and Irish Studies.

 Office: 422 Flanner Hall